Clara Cornet

 Yvon Lambert’s Paris bookshop is a space where art and publishing converge.
 Located on rue des Filles du Calvaire, the shop is a minimalist gallery-meets-library, housing an impressive collection of rare books, catalogs, and limited editions by notable artists.
 Designed by Dominique Perrault, the Paris bookshop serves as a haven for collectors and art enthusiasts alike, showcasing works by both established names and rising talent across French and international art scenes.
 Lambert’s “Bibliophile” collection of artist-created books is a highlight, bringing together literature and visual art in editions crafted as singular works.
 Beyond books, the shop hosts events and exhibitions with both renowned and emerging artists, making it a destination for cultural dialogue in Paris.

-“Yvon Lambert needs no introduction, as it’s one of Paris’ cultural landmarks.
+“Yvon Lambert needs no introduction, as it’s one of Paris’ CULTURAL landmarks.
 I love browsing for art books, latest releases and magazines or exploring their gallery space in the back.”

 “I started Canetta—offering great wines in cans—18 months ago with my husband, restaurateur, sommelier and founder of We are Ona, Luca Pronzato.
 We’re working with the best European winemakers for our canned wines, and are now sold across 15 countries.
-You can find Canetta in some of my favorite restaurants and wine bars such as Septime in Paris or Tuba in Marseille.
+You can find Canetta in some of my FAVORITE restaurants and wine bars such as Septime in Paris or Tuba in Marseille.
 Each can is exactly a glass and a half of wine, ready to serve as the ‘perfect pour’ to be enjoyed anywhere.”

 WINE FROM A CAN, BUT GOOD